CompassSecurity/pipeleak/docs/article.md

 [removed]
 ```

 There are many reasons why credentials might be included in the job output.
-Moreover it is important to review generated artifacts as well.
+Moreover, it is important to review generated artifacts as well.
 It is possible that credentials are not logged in the output but later saved in artifacts, that can be downloaded.

 **Automating Pipeline Credential Leaks**